openebs-archive/openebs-docs/docs/storagepolicies.md

 ### Volume Space Reclaim Policy

-Support for a storage policy that can disable the cStor Volume Space reclaim.You can specify the cStor volume space reclaim feature setting using the *value* for *RetainReplicaData* property.
+OpenEBS supports a storage policy that can disable the cStor Volume Space reclaim.
+You can specify the cStor volume space reclaim feature setting using the *value* for the *RetainReplicaData* property.
 In the following example, the cStor volume space reclaim feature is enabled as true.
-Hence, retain the volume data post PVC deletion.
+Hence, it retains the volume data after deleting the PVC.

 ```
 apiVersion: storage.k8s.io/v1